-As physical therapists, we prescribe wheelchair based on our patient’s needs.
+As physical therapists, we prescribe a wheelchair based on our patient’s needs.
 We look for things like ambulatory status, weight-bearing precautions, arm or leg injuries, cardiopulmonary problems, etc while prescribing an appropriate wheelchair.
 Wheelchair evaluation can be very simple and straightforward when it is used for short-term use.
 Contradictorily, it can be tricky for patients with neurological disorders.
 It starts with getting information regarding past history, checking muscle strength and balance, finding the cognitive abilities and the usage of the chair.
 Yes, it is your full-fledged thorough physical or occupational therapy evaluation.
 And let me tell you, it does not end only an evaluation!
-A patient needs to be well trained to propel the manual chair or drive the power chair for the safety of himself and safety of others.
+A patient needs to be well trained to propel the manual chair or drive the power chair for the safety of himself and the safety of others.

 Things to Consider for Wheelchair Evaluation: